IUU Fishing a.k.a Illegal, Unreported, and Unregulated fishing

 - Lack of trained officers and capacity to conduct routine skill building exercises to evaluate and improve enforcement effectiveness.

-- Debt bondage to foreign powers who act as joint venture partners in the national seafood industry.
+- Debt bondage to foreign powers who act as joint venture partners in the national seafood industry (for both national industrial fishing trawlers & tuna fleet)

 - Lack of adequate observer coverage of the industrial fishing fleet.

-- Lack of transparency in sharing enforcement data for fisheries monitoring control and surveillance effectiveness (Penalties for illegal fishing vessels; licensing, vessel registration, boat ownership, company ownership, catch reports, dockside inspections data, VMS reports, fishing plants inspections, etc.)
+- Lack of transparency on beneficial ownership and confidentiality of enforcement data plaguing fisheries monitoring control and surveillance effectiveness (Penalties for illegal fishing vessels; licensing, vessel registration, boat ownership, company ownership, catch reports, dockside inspections data, VMS reports, fishing plants inspections, etc.)

-- Lack of vessel registration and reporting requirements for smaller fishing vessels or boats.
+- Lack of vessel registration and reporting requirements for smaller fishing vessels or sport fishing boats

 IUU fishing depletes the resources available to legitimate fishermen, resulting in the collapse of local fisheries, with small-scale fisheries in poor nations being particularly vulnerable.
 IUU fishing products may find their way into international trade markets, squeezing the local food supply.
 As a result, IUU fishing endangers livelihoods, exacerbates poverty and food insecurity for indigenous fishers in source countries.
 IUU fishing happens on the high seas and in other areas under national control, affecting particularly vulnerable coastal rural populations in developing countries (e.g., West Africa, Asia, Latin America).